Contraction Theory for Nonlinear Stability Analysis and Learning-based Control: A Tutorial Overview: Convex Optimality in Contraction Theory

 \subsection{Control Contraction Metrics (CCMs)}

 As briefly discussed in Remark~\ref{u_equivalence_remark}, the concept of a CCM~\cite{ccm,7989693,47710,WANG201944,vccm,rccm} is introduced to extend contraction theory to design differential feedback control laws for control-affine deterministic nonlinear systems \eqref{original_dynamics}, $\dot{x}=f(x,t)+B(x,t)u$.
-Let us show that the CCM formulation could also be considered in the CV-STEM control of Theorem~\ref{Thm:CV-STEM}, where similar ideas have been investigated in~\cite{cdc_ncm,7989693,zhao2021tubecertified}. \begin{theorem} Suppose the CV-STEM control of Theorem~\ref{Thm:CV-STEM} is designed with its contraction condition replaced by the following set of convex constraints along with $\mathrm{I}\preceq \bar{W}\preceq\chi\mathrm{I}$ of \eqref{lambda_con}:
+Let us show that the CCM formulation could also be considered in the CV-STEM control of Theorem~\ref{THM:Thm:CV-STEM}, where similar ideas have been investigated in~\cite{cdc_ncm,7989693,zhao2021tubecertified}. \begin{theorem}{Control Contraction Metrics}{Thm:ccm_cvstem} Suppose the CV-STEM control of Theorem~\ref{THM:Thm:CV-STEM} is designed with its contraction condition replaced by the following set of convex constraints along with $\mathrm{I}\preceq \bar{W}\preceq\chi\mathrm{I}$ of \eqref{lambda_con}:

 where $B_{\bot}(x,t)$ is a matrix whose columns span the cokernel of $B(x,t)$ defined as $\mathrm{coker}(B)= \{a\in\mathbb{R}^n|B^{\top}a=0\}$ satisfying $B^{\top}B_{\bot} = 0$, $b_i(x,t)$ is the $i$th column of $B(x,t)$, $\bar{W}(x,t)=\nu W(x,t)$, $W(x,t) = M(x,t)^{-1}$ for $M(x,t)$ that defines a contraction metric, $\nu=\overline{m}$, $\chi=\overline{m}/\underline{m}$, and $\partial_{p} F = \sum_{k=1}^n(\partial F/\partial x_k)p_k$ for $p(x,t)\in\mathbb{R}^n$ and $F(x,t) \in \mathbb{R}^{n\times n}$.
 Then the controlled system \eqref{original_dynamics} with $d_c=0$, \ie{}, $\dot{x}=f(x,t)+B(x,t)u$, is \begin{enumerate}[label=\arabic*)] \item universally exponentially open-loop controllable \item universally exponentially stabilizable via sampled-data feedback with arbitrary sample times \item universally exponentially stabilizable using continuous feedback defined almost everywhere, and everywhere in a neighborhood of the target trajectory \end{enumerate} all with rate $\alpha$ and overshoot $R = \sqrt{\overline{m}/\underline{m}}$ for $\underline{m}$ and $\overline{m}$ given in $\underline{m}\mathrm{I}\preceq M\preceq\overline{m}\mathrm{I}$ of \eqref{Mcon}.
 Such a positive definite matrix $M(x,t)$ defines a CCM.